 Get out the roll of paper towels for this kitchen science experiment!

-WATER EXPERIMENT
+WATER ABSORPTION EXPERIMENT

 Simple to set up and fun to experiment with, kids can test everyday materials to see if they absorb or repel liquids.